SMBv1 is s deprecated protocol, replaced by SMBv2 and SMBv3.

 A vulnerability in SMBv1, which was patched in MS17-010, has been exploited by Petya ransomware to propagate itself within a network.
 Another vulnerability in SMBv1 can crash a server.
 Microsoft will not be patching this vulnerability.

 Learn if you have a dependency upon SMBv1.
-Windows prior to Vista (including Windows XP) require SMBv1.
+Windows prior to Vista (including Windows XP) requires SMBv1.
 A variety of third party products use SMBv1:

 Manage SMBv1 using group policies.
 While a registry modification would work, you want group policy to enforce the change on any systems which may have been missed, any new systems, and any unsupported maintenance.